|Fastest Growing Market:||South America|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The global operating oil and gas pipeline length was estimated to be around 2079.72 thousand km in 2020, which is expected to reach 2353.86 thousand km by the end of 2026, registering a CAGR of 1.9%.
+The global operating oil and gas pipeline length was estimated to be around 2079.72 thousand km in 2020, which is expected to reach 2400 thousand km by the end of 2027, registering a CAGR of about 1.9% during the forecast period of 2022-2027.
 The oil and gas midstream was fairly unaffected by the COVID-19 pandemic since the constant usage of storage facilities for storing hydrocarbons, usage of pipelines for fuel transportation, and resilient demand for LNG in 2020 kept the demand for midstream services normalized.
 Factors such as increasing production and consumption of natural gas and refined petroleum products are expected to boost the demand for pipeline services in the coming years and are likely to drive the oil & gas midstream market during the forecast period.
-However, environmental concerns regarding new pipeline and transportation infrastructure are likely to restrain the growth of the oil & gas midstream market in the coming years.
+However, environmental concerns regarding new pipelines and transportation infrastructure are likely to restrain the growth of the oil & gas midstream market in the coming years.

 Scope of the Report

-The oil and gas midstream market report include:
+The oil and gas midstream market report includes:

 |Storage and Terminals|

 |Middle-East and Africa|

 - The oil and gas transportation industry is dominated by pipelines.
 The oil and gas supply in different regions is expected to exceed the existing transportation capacity, requiring expansions and the construction of new pipelines.

 - Globally, the rising energy demand has resulted in an increase in new pipeline constructions and transportation facilities as the continuous need for energy demands new oil and gas infrastructure.
 This increasing energy demand has increased new terminals and pipeline construction, including oil and gas pipelines and transportation, especially in Asia-Pacific (APAC) and Africa.